impeccable-taste/impeccable-taste.github.io/_posts/2024/2024-10-15/2024-10-15-00-the-banishing.md

 <span class="reviewsection">Do they say the title?</span> Nope.

 <span class="reviewsection">One sentence review:</span> Seriously, if your dorter starts doing weird creepy rituals with dolls it is maybe about time you talk to her.<br/>
-<span class="reviewsection">Rating:</span> The lady does a very good job but not enough to save it, unfortunately.
+<span class="reviewsection">Okay, more:</span> The lady does a very good job but not enough to save it, unfortunately.
 Give it a pass.<br/>
 <span class="reviewsection">A simple way to improve it:</span> It really could use without one out of the ten or twenty different plot threads it tries to go for.
 Sometimes simpler is better.

 <span class="reviewsection">Trivia about the IMDb trivia:</span><br/>